 - No base price adjustment will be required. - Taxpayers who are not cash basis persons, and cash basis persons who have chosen to adopt a spreading method, will be required to apply Determination G25 in relation to the variation to the terms of the loan.
 The amount of the break fee will be included in the calculation under the determination.
-This means an adjustment will be made in the year of variation and the deduction of the break fee will effectively be spread over the term of the loan. - Cash basis persons will be able to deduct the amount of the break fee when it is incurred under the general permission, provided the money was borrowed to purchase a property from which rental income is derived.
+This means an adjustment will be made in the year of variation and the deduction of the break fee will effectively be spread over the term of the loan. - Cash basis persons will be able to deduct the amount of the break fee when it is incurred under the general permission in section DA 1.

-The period or income year for which this Ruling applies
+The period or tax year for which this Ruling applies

-This ruling will apply from the first day of the 2008/09 income year to the last day of the 2011/12 income year.
+This Ruling will apply for an indefinite period beginning on the first day of the 2012/13 income year.

-This ruling is signed by me on the 16th day of December 2009.
+This ruling is signed by me on the 10th day of April 2012.